matestack/matestack-docs/README.md

-# Basemate::UI::Core Documentation App
+# Matestack::UI::Core Documentation App

-The documentation is built on the Basemate::Ui::Core itself.
-Dive into the code to see how a real basemate app looks like!
+The documentation is built on the Matestack::Ui::Core itself.
+Dive into the code to see how a real matestack app looks like!

-The documentation application runs [here](http://basemate-ui-core.herokuapp.com/).
+The documentation application runs [here](https://matestack-ui-core.herokuapp.com).